mecid/mecid.github.io/_posts/2019-01-30-creating-dsl-in-swift.md

 }
 ```

-We try here to cast self to UIStackView, which give us the ability to use addArrangedSubview in case of UIStackView, if not we add it with the addSubview method.
-Next step is populating our UIView extension with functions for all UIKit components to make above usage possible for every UIKit component.
+We try here to cast self to *UIStackView*, which give us the ability to use *addArrangedSubview* in case of *UIStackView*, if not we add it with the *addSubview* method.
+Next step is populating our *UIView* extension with functions for all UIKit components to make above usage possible for every UIKit component.
 I've added DSL support for all UIKit components.
 You can check it out on [Github](https://github.com/mecid/UIKitSwiftDSL).

 ```swift
 let rootView = stack {